Delhi Assembly passes GST Amendment Bill | Politics

 The amendments, he said, aim to smoothen the GST filing process and check fraud practices.

-As the bill was being introduced, BJP MLA Vijender Gupta objected to the government bringing the bill, discussing it and passing it the same day.
+As the bill was being introduced, BJP MLA Vijender Gupta objected to the government bringing it, discussing it and passing it the same day.

 To this, Speaker Ram Niwas Goel said copies of the bill had been sent to all members on their mobile phones on Thursday evening.